Chemical decoding of kinematic substructures in the Galactic halo: Chemical compatibility of the halo substructures

 \subsection{Comparison with the in situ component: the disc}

 In a complementary way with respect to the comparison with the main accreted component (i.e., GSE), we want to chemically compare the halo substructures to the main in situ component, that is the disc, to quantify the fraction of these substructures which may be contaminated by heated disc stars -- that is stars originally born in the disc of the MW, and subsequently heated by one or several merger events to halo kinematics \citep[e.g., ][]{dimatteo2019, belokurov20}.
-Because this heated disc is expected to be made of stars with the same chemical abundances of disc stars it originated from, to estimate its contribution to the halo substructures, we quantify the chemical compatibility with the disc itself.
+Because this heated disc is expected to be made of stars with the chemical abundances also found in present-day disc stars, to estimate its contribution to the halo substructures, we quantify the chemical compatibility with the disc itself.

 As Figure \ref{fig:mdf} shows, many substructures have chemical tracks which tend to converge to those of the disc at low metallicities.
-To ensure that we had sufficient statistics to construct a robust GMM model for low-metallicity disc stars, we therefore defined a disc sample, selecting stars with $\rm{[Fe/H]} \le -0.6$ and circularity $\eta \ge 0.8$.
+To ensure that we had sufficient statistics to construct a robust GMM model for low-metallicity disc stars, we therefore defined a disc sample, selecting stars with metallicity $\rm{[Fe/H]} \le -0.8$ and circularity $\eta \ge 0.8$.

-For each halo substructure, in the different columns of Table \ref{tab:comp_disc} we report the fractions of stars chemically compatible with the metal-poor disc along with the total number of stars and their associated uncertainty ($n_{boot}= 1000$).
+For each halo substructure, in the different columns of Table~\ref{tab:comp_disc} we report the fractions of stars chemically compatible with the metal-poor disc along with the total number of stars and their associated uncertainty ($n_{boot}= 1000$).
 As for the case of the comparison with GSE (Table~\ref{tab:comp}), we list the results obtained considering different threshold values for the accepted probability density, that are 5, 10, 15 and 20 percentiles.
 The fractions vary accordingly, but the following results hold true.